mohamedsaqer/community-starter-kit/docs/getting-started.md

 ### Example Messages

-CONFIGS PLACEHOLDER
+# CONFIGS PLACEHOLDER

+- Thanks for adding an issue.

+- Thanks for adding a pull request to my repository.

 - Welcome to our repository!
 Thanks for adding an issue, if you are reporting a bug or a feature request, please make sure to assign a label to this issue.

 - Thank you for submitting a pull request to our repository.
 If this change is based on an existing issue, please reference that issue in the pull request comment using Closes #x where X is the issue number.

-- Please if you found a bug write it in the issues
+- Please if you found a bug write it in the issues.

-- if you want countribute reach me from this mail
+- if you want countribute reach me from this mail.